 Requires FEMA to provide a regular report to Congress on the times and estimated amounts in which self-insurance amounts were insufficient to address flood damages.

-Directs FEMA to develop guidance for building experts to use when they assess structures after a disaster.
+Directs FEMA to develop guidance for building experts to use when they evaluate structures for safety and habitability after a disaster.

 FEMA Updates on National Preparedness Assessment (Section 1242):